 Fortunately, if you don’t want to grow, then you should not and can not be forced to grow.
 That is the freedom of entrepreneurship.

-A businessman or business owner is not entrepreneurial, by definition.
+A businessman or business owner is, by definition, not entrepreneurial.
 He or she is rather the craftsman who is not willing or able to work as an employee.

-On the other hand, for the business owner doing business and being entrepreneurial is a lifestyle.
+On the other hand, for the owner of an entrepreneurial venture doing business, and being entrepreneurial is a lifestyle.
 Precisely in being enterprising lies his strength.

-Good news for everyone who wants to own a business.
-Anyone can become more entrepreneurial through coaching and personal development.
+Good news for everyone who wants to run a business; anyone can become more entrepreneurial through coaching and personal development.
 Learn more about entrepreneurial development.

 There are many different types of entrepreneurs: solo, creative, technical, hybrid, team, serial entrepreneur or social entrepreneurs, and so on.

 Can you be entrepreneurial without having a business?
 Yes, you can.
-There are people who work at larger organizations and who are very enterprising.
+People are working at a large corporation and are very enterprising.
 The only difference is that they don’t own a business (yet).
-Nonetheless, they possess and demonstrate entrepreneurial skills.
+Nonetheless, they possess and demonstrate entrepreneurial behavior.
 So, these types of co-workers are called intrapreneurs.

 Nowadays, more and more industries have an increasing need for that intrapreneurial type of employees.
-Because a lot of changes happen in the world and in the economy right now.
-This calls for intrapreneurship or corporate entrepreneurship.
+Because a lot is happening in the world and the economy right now, uncertainty increases.
+It calls for intrapreneurship or corporate entrepreneurship.

 “An intrapreneur is an enterprising employee”

-However, the difference with an entrepreneurial leader is that they don’t make the decisions.
-That is up to the leader of an enterprise.
+The difference with a founder is that investors in the business venture don’t make daily business decisions.
+That is up to the founder of the enterprise.
 The investors do help the company with contacts from their broad network.
-The informal investor is mostly a retired entrepreneur who wants to help a younger startup.
+The informal investor is mostly a retired founder who wants to help a younger startup.
 They give advice, but the decision is, ultimately, up to the founder.

-When you talk about entrepreneurs, people often see a successful entrepreneur owning and running a successful business.
+When you talk about entrepreneurs, people often have a picture of a successful entrepreneur who has a successful business.
 But being entrepreneurial does not mean that someone is also a successful entrepreneur.
 You cannot compare someone who wants to grow with his company with someone who does not want to excel in entrepreneurship.

 Do you have entrepreneurship written all over you?
 You can test it here for free